Albania - Distribution and Sales ChannelsAlbania - Distribution & Sales

 Small private shops, many of which carry Italian and Greek goods, dominate the retail sector, though retail chains, including supermarket chains Spar and Conad, have proliferated in recent years.
 As well, Inditex, which owns brands including Zara, Pull&Bear, Massimo Dutti, Bershka, and Stradivarius, entered the market in 2014.
-Other large retailers include Megatek (DIY), GoTech, Globe, and Neptune (electronics and appliances).
+Other large domestic retailers include Megatek (DIY), GoTech, Globe, and Neptune (electronics and appliances).
 The first shopping mall (QTU) opened in 2005, followed by City Park shopping mall in 2009.
-Tirana East Gate (which houses Spar and Inditex) opened in 2011, followed by Ring Shopping Mall, in 2015.
-Toptani Shopping Mall opened recently in central Tirana.
-Shopping malls have opened in other major urban areas in Albania.
+Tirana East Gate (which houses Spar and Inditex) in 2011, and the Ring Shopping Mall in 2015.
+Toptani Shopping Center in central Tirana is one of the city’s newest malls.
+Shopping malls have also opened in other major urban areas in Albania.

 Capital goods and specialized equipment is normally sold directly to manufacturers and businesses.
 When selling capital goods or equipment to businesses an agent is essential.
 Consumer-oriented trade shows are also an important part of the retail scene in Albania.